MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

-The Media Library consists of a window which contains an overview of the media present in the Solution, along with functions to manage said media.
+The Media Library window contains an overview of all uploaded media in the Solution, along with functions to manage said media.

 Media present in the Media Library is displayed with a preview image.
 This preview will also contain the filename and the option to delete the Media.
 If you hover over the preview, the footer will expand to reveal further information about the media, such as dimensions (in pixels) and upload date.